top of page

 I did ask Jude (among many such others) whether he can develop this.

 But by that time, invited by Shyamaprasad, he was onto the Amritha TV stint.
+Then later to MMTV.

 The story was put on back-burner.